hellstorm-software/Kult-Rising/readme.md

     - added 2 bottles of almond water to the  starting table
     - fixed a gap in the wall near the spawn room
     - fixed a gap in the bottom floor
-- adjusted cluster 3
+- updated cluster 3
     - removed text from cluster 3

 ----------------------------------------------------------